FAIRplus/the-fair-cookbook/README.md

 ## For authors, editors, and developers

-Detailed information for authors is available here: [Info For Authors](./for_authors.md)
+More information about the authors of the FAIRPlus Cookbook is available here: [Info For Authors](https://fairplus.github.io/cookbook-dev/intro.html#Meet-the-developers:s)

 ## Feedback, Support or Contact

 Having trouble with the page?
 Want to give feedback?

-Drop us a line at FAIRplus-PM@elixir-europe.org or file an Issue here on GitHub.
+- Option 1: Drop us a line at: FAIRplus-cookbook@elixir-europe.org
+- Option 2:file an Issue here on [GitHub tracker](https://github.com/FAIRplus/the-fair-cookbook/issues).
 Looking forward to hear from you!